simopt-admin/simopt/docs/pgdss.rst

-Solver: Projected Gradient Descent (PGD)
+Solver: Projected Gradient Descent With Adaptive Step Search (PGDSS)
 =============================================================================================

 Description:
 ------------
 The solver is dedicated for problems with linear constraints in the form of :math:`C_e x = de, C_i x \leq di`.
-It is based on the standard line-search gradient descent algorithm with new solutions being projected back to the feasible region.
+It is based on the gradient descent algorithm with new solutions being projected back to the feasible region and integrates the adaptive step search method similar to ALOE.

 Modifications & Implementation:
 -------------------------------

 **find_feasible_initial**: Find an initial feasible solution if one is not provided.

-**line_search**: A back-tracking line search method.

 **project_grad**: Project the vector x onto the feasible hyperplane by solving a quadratic projection problem below. (`x + d`) will be the projected vector.